 While an officer cannot initiate a traffic stop solely for a seatbelt violation, a traffic stop is allowed if a minor is in the cargo area.

 The Nebraska Department of Transportation provides guidelines and car seat inspection locations to help parents properly choose and install car seats.
-These guidelines are not requirements and drivers should always comply with the car seat manufacturer recommendations.
-The National Highway Traffic Safety Administration also provides guidelines and it's always a good idea to register your car seat for recalls.
+These guidelines are not requirements and drivers should always comply with the car seat manufacturer's recommendations.